philmikejones/beginning-mapping/handout.md

 It is, however, projected in the same CRS as the original London layer:
 Notice in the bottom right the project CRS still shows `27700`.
 This has been reprojected on--the--fly to match the existing layer, so the two layers plot together correctly.
-If they didn't, the Thames would not show up anywhere near London (to see what I mean open the project CRS and select 'No projection (or unknown/non--Earth projection)').
 If this doesn't happen automatically (typically because you haven't selected a default CRS), click the project CRS button in the bottom right and select the project CRS you want to use.
+If the file was not reprojected the Thames would not show up anywhere near London (to see what I mean open the project CRS and select 'No projection (or unknown/non--Earth projection)').

 ![London waterways layer CRS is WGS84/EPSG: 4326](images/london-waterways-crs.png)